How to clean an oven: five easy steps for a squeaky clean appliance

 If you’ve read up on how to clean a refrigerator or even how to clean a pillow, you’ll know that one of the best natural cleaning methods is to use baking soda and vinegar.
 Baking soda foams up when exposed to vinegar, which can lift out tough, greasy stains.
 It’s also a great exfoliant because of its small granules, meaning it’s perfect for scrubbing out baked-on grime.

-To make a DIY oven cleaner, combine baking soda and water to make a thick paste.
-Start with a generous amount of baking soda and slowly add warm water until you’re happy with the thick consistency.
+Combine baking soda and water to make a thick paste for a DIY oven cleaner.
+Start with generous amounts of baking soda and slowly add warm water until you’re happy with the thick consistency.

 bicarbonate of soda and vinegar